 Carbon savings for the solar projects financed by Mosaic were determined by evaluating all projects financed by Mosaic by state and region.
-Output of projects installed prior to 2022 were considered fully operational, whereas projects installed during 2022 were prorated by month of installation.
-For each state and region, solar output factors were applied to estimate the actual clean energy output of each kW of installed capacity, with a result of 2.4 million MWh of clean energy generated (enough to power 220,000 households).
+Output of projects installed prior to the reporting period were considered fully operational, whereas projects installed during the year were prorated by month of installation.
+For each state and region, solar output factors were applied to estimate the actual clean energy output of each kW of installed capacity.
 This clean energy is assumed to displace non-baseload grid energy, while also avoiding transmission and distribution loss of 4.5%.
-Using eGRID emission factors for each project location, the resulting avoided emissions total 1.3 million metric tons of CO2e, the equivalent of planting 22 million tree saplings that grow for 10 years.
+The resulting avoided emissions were calculated using eGRID emission factors for each project location,.